ozgur/python-linkedin/README.md

 connections = api.get_connections()
 ```

-You can set/clear your status by calling .set_status() or .clear_status() methods.
-If you get False as the result, you can get the error performing **.get_error()** method.
+You can set/clear your status by calling **.set_status()** or **.clear_status()** methods.
+If you get False as the result, you can get the error by calling **.get_error()** method.
 Status message should be less than 140 characters.
 If it is too long, it is shortened.
 For more information, you can take a look at [http://developer.linkedin.com/docs/DOC-1007](http://developer.linkedin.com/docs/DOC-1007)

 ```python
 result = api.set_status('This is my status.')
 result = api.clear_status()
 ```

 You can send a message to yourself or your connections' inboxes by simply calling **.send_message()** method.
 You can send your message at most 10 connections at a time.
-If you give more than 10 ids, the IDs after 10th one are ignored.
+If you give more than ten IDs, the IDs after 10th one are ignored.
 For more information, you can take a look at [http://developer.linkedin.com/docs/DOC-1044](http://developer.linkedin.com/docs/DOC-1044)

 ```python
 result = api.send_message('This is a subject', 'This is the body')